Carbon And Its Compounds Online Test 9th Science Lesson 15 Questions in English

 -

-Question 12 of 10012.
-Question12.
-What was the conclusion of the experiments done by Francis Bundy at General Electric company?
-Correct
+12. What was the conclusion of the experiments done by Francis Bundy at General Electric company?

 In 1855, English chemist Benjamin Brodie produced pure graphite from carbon, proving graphite is a form of carbon.
 Although it had been previously attempted without success, in 1955 American scientist Francis Bundy and his co-workers at ‘General Electric’ company finally demonstrated that graphite could be transformed into diamond at high temperature and pressure.